On the trail of Chang Woo Gow, the 19th-century Chinese “giant” who traveled the world

 A photograph on Chang on display at his former residence in Bournemouth

-Although Chang rarely returned to China and none of his relatives attended his funeral, one can now visit what was apparently Chang’s family home in Wuyuan.
-A version of Chang’s story was also recorded in the Night Rain and Autumn Lights Anthology (《夜雨秋灯录》), a collection of tales published in 1877, which depicts foreigners taking advantage of poor Chinese, whisking them away to put on exhibit in their own countries.
-Whether Chang’s own story was one of pure exploitation is difficult to judge, but he at least earned enough money to retire from performing and buy property before 50.
+Although Chang rarely returned to China after he gained fame, and none of his relatives attended his funeral, one can now visit what was apparently Chang’s family home in Wuyuan.
+A version of Chang’s story was also recorded in the Records under the Autumn Lamp on Rainy Nights (《夜雨秋灯录》), a collection of tales published in 1877.
+These tales depicted foreigners taking advantage of poor Chinese, whisking them away to put on exhibit in their own countries.
+Whether Chang’s own story was one of pure exploitation is difficult to judge, but he at least earned enough money to retire from performing and buy property before the age of 50.

-Much remains unknown about Chang’s life and what became of his children.
+Much remains unknown about Chang’s life and what became of his descendants.
 At some point along the way, he became a Christian, and a naturalized British citizen.
-He also befriended William James Day, a famous photographer of the time.
+He also befriended William James Day, a famous photographer.
 He almost certainly met the Prince of Wales, the Duke of Cambridge, and other royals and nobility, and perhaps also met Queen Victoria, Prime Minister William Gladstone, the Sultan of Turkey, Emperor William of Germany, the King of Thailand, the Emperor of Austria, and at least one Emperor of China.

-Many more apocryphal stories abound, such as that he traveled round Bournemouth in a rickshaw, and that he once rode in a horse-drawn carriage that collapsed under his 26-stone frame.
+Many more apocryphal stories about Chang abound, such as that he traveled round Bournemouth in a rickshaw, and that he once rode in a horse-drawn carriage that collapsed under his 26-stone frame.